Online Tactics: Spreading the Word/Building an Audience

 Download Online Politics 101

 What good is a campaign if no one knows about it?
 Inadequate promotion is a painfully common problem in the online world — rarely can you hide your light under a bushel and expect your site to shine.
-Let’s look first at the basics of getting attention, then we’ll look at how to keep those readers you get.
+Let’s look first at the basics of getting attention, then we’ll look at how to keep those readers once you get them.

 Be A Resource